 K/DA are ready for world domination.

-Following the August release of their sophomore single 'THE BADDEST,' Riot Games' virtual K-Pop act are set for the ultimate takeover as they gear up to unveil their first EP, ALL OUT, coming this November 6 (Friday).
+Following the August release of their sophomore single 'THE BADDEST,' Riot Games' virtual K-Pop act have made their ultimate takeover as they dropped their first EP, ALL OUT, on November 6 (Friday).

 K/DA DEBUT EP [ALL OUT] // STREAM ON 11.06.2020#KDA #ALLOUT #CALLINGALLBLADES #COMINGSOON pic.twitter.com/wxdCwwwgEA— K/DA (@KDA_MUSIC) October 2, 2020